paveloom-d/binder-base/README.md

 With this image and subsequent add-ons you'll probably want to make, you can get a system of images for your project and your taste.

-### Wait, what is Binder?

-[Binder](https://mybinder.org/) is a service that allows you to turn your repository into an executable environment, allowing any user to actually interact with Jupyter notebooks rather than just read them.
-We are, really, a little cheatery using `Dockerfile` for this.

 ### Okay, so how do I use it?

 The image can easily be obtained from Docker Hub.
 In your `Dockerfile` just specify: